Man at a kitchen counter with loose capsules and an amber glass, illustrating NMN and NAD+ supplements

 Why Do You Feel More Tired as You Get Older?

-The problem: your NAD+ levels drop by about half between ages 40 and 60.
+NAD+ is fuel for your cells.
+Every cell uses it to produce energy, repair damage, and keep things running.
+Your NAD+ levels drop by about half between ages 40 and 60.
 Less fuel means less energy.
 Your cells repair themselves more slowly.
 Your brain feels foggier.
 You recover from exercise slower.
 This decline in NAD+ is one of the key reasons aging feels the way it does.

 What Is NMN and Why Is Everyone Talking About It?